travis-ci/dpl/README.md

   --app NAME                          Elastic Beanstalk application name (type: string, default: repo name) --env NAME                          Elastic Beanstalk environment name which will be updated (type: string,
                                       required: true)
-  --bucket_name NAME                  Bucket name to upload app to (type: string, required: true) --bucket_path PATH                  Location within Bucket to upload app to (type: string) --zip_file PATH                     The zip file that you want to deploy (type: string) --[no-]only_create_app_version      Only create the app version, do not actually deploy it --[no-]wait_until_deployed          Wait until the deployment has finished --label LABEL                       type: string --description DESC                  type: string
+  --bucket NAME                       Bucket name to upload app to (type: string, required: true, alias: bucket_name) --bucket_path PATH                  Location within Bucket to upload app to (type: string) --description DESC                  Description for the application version (type: string) --label LABEL                       Label for the application version (type: string) --zip_file PATH                     The zip file that you want to deploy (type: string) --[no-]only_create_app_version      Only create the app version, do not actually deploy it --[no-]wait_until_deployed          Wait until the deployment has finished

 Common Options: